dunhamsteve/aoc2022/README.md

 I got this working well enough, but I'd like to come up with a strategy to skip rows, so part 2 doesn't take 30s.

+Rust was about 15s here, but I copied the bit where `union` builds new objects.
+I think I could do it in place in Rust.
+And maybe I could switch to a Vec in lean to get more speedup.
+The recursion seems clearer when using `List`, but I'm curious if I can get lean to update the data in place that way.

 **Day 16**

 The night of, I got a part 1 solution in lean, but the eg.txt was off by one.
 I reworked it to prepare for part 2, fixing eg.txt and breaking input.txt.
 Two things needed to happen, continue when we hit an end, until the "estimate" is below our best score.
 And fix a bug in estimate that was deprioritizing a local valve (after I separated move / open)